lucassanginetto/rust-backend/README.md

 # Rust Backend

-A simple CRUD API written in Rust, using the [Actix Web](https://actix.rs/) framework.
-It connects to a PostgreSQL database (through `sqlx`) for storing it's data, and to a Redis database for caching.
-Both databases can be run easily using the provided Docker Compose file.
+A simple CRUD API written in Rust, trying to follow Clean Architecture principles.
+It uses the [Actix Web](https://actix.rs/) framework, and the `sqlx` toolkit for handling connections to the PostgreSQL database.

 ## Running